The story of Butter Bits

 There comes a time in everyones' life when you look at your hands and you think to yourself.. " How old am I?!"

-And then remembering that "hands" weren't really part of your skin routine, they were at best an afterthought.
-If you really think about it, your hands have done more work than any other part of your body with less care and consideration than (almost) all other parts of your body.
-That could be considered abuse!
+Hands are not part of the skin routine, they are at best an afterthought.
+Hands have done more work than any other part of your body with less care and consideration than (almost) all other parts of your body.

 I'm also a bit of a klutz and constantly stab myself with my tools.
-Like a tomboy, I have cuts and bruises everywhere that leave scars and discolorations and are not cute, like they would be on a tomboy.
+I have cuts and bruises everywhere that leave scars and discolorations.

 Not wearing sunblock on my hands made it all worse; it darkened scars and inflamed my skin even further.
 I could have really hurt someone with my cuticles.
 The point of this story is that my hands looked ancient and...

-I didn't know this at the time but harmful products and chemicals overwhelm skin’s natural detoxing capability.
+I know my skin needs more TLC than before, especially since I never took care of the skin on my hands like the way I did my face. ( and neck! don't forget the neck! ). harmful products and chemicals overwhelm skin’s natural detoxing capability.
 As a result, the skin doesn't bind-in moisture and its effectiveness as a protective barrier decreases.

 I noticed dryness led to more cuts from cracks + became inflamed.